Utah

 A provider must comply with the Utah Health Information Network (UHIN) standards for telehealth.
 These standards provide a uniform standard of billing for claims and encounters delivered via telehealth.

 The Department pays the lesser of the amount billed or the rate on the fee schedule.
-A provider shall not charge the Department a fee that exceeds the provider’s usual and customary charges for the provider’s private pay patients.
+A provider may not charge the Department a fee that exceeds the provider’s usual and customary charges for the provider’s private pay patients.

 SOURCE: UT Admin.
-Code R414-42-3, R414-42 (Accessed Feb.
-2023).
+Code R414-42-3, -4, -5 (Accessed Nov.
+2024).

 ELIGIBLE SPECIALTIES/SERVICES